Four reasons to franchise your business in Spain

 In Spain, the franchise contract lacks a specific regulation.
 Limited legal provisions set out some of the guidelines to follow.

 This lack of legal specificity gives the franchisor a privileged role in front of the franchisee.
-His obligations are few, and he is usually the one who, following the wishes of the parties, draws up the franchise contract.
+His obligations are few, and he is usually the one who, following the parties’ wishes, draws up the franchise contract.
 As a result, most of the obligations and penalties fall on the franchisee, giving the franchisor a position of superiority.

 Franchisor’s obligations